arthurcrawford/deb-build/deb-tutorial.md

     # aptly -architectures=all,amd64 publish repo --skip-signing=true a4pizza-testing

-We can now tell Aptly to act as a server for this repo; the default port is `8080`.
+We can now tell Aptly to act as a server for this published repo; the default port is `8080`.

     # aptly serve &